skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 </p>
 </blockquote>

 *P.S.
 We're always looking to hire great people who are passionate about driving better public outcomes through design, technology, and procurement.
-If this sounds like you, please [get in touch](https://skylight.digital/careers/).*
+If this sounds like you, [consider joining us](/careers/join/).*